zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_defender_extension/_index.md

   * Login to your Azure subscription using the SPN credentials
   * Add or Update your local _connectedk8s_ and _k8s-extension_ Azure CLI extensions
-  * Create defender k8s extension instance
+  * Create Azure Defender k8s extension instance

 * You can see that Azure Defender is enabled once you visit the security tab section of the Azure Arc enabled Kubernetes cluster resource in Azure.